kdaya001/study-buddy-flash-cards/README.md

 cd /<project_name>/server
 npm install
 ```
-* Create MongoDB database using struture in `/server/database/schema.sql`
+* Create MongoDB database using struture in `/server/database/schema.md`

+* Create enviornment variables using `.env.example` in `/server/`

 * Build and run the project locally
 ```